News / Words from Craig

 If the Police discover a breach of the strict conditions under the Act, they may issue a summons for the person to attend in Court.
 In some cases, that may mean facing additional and immediate gaol time.

-There is the ability, in some cases, to make an application to the Supreme Court to come off the register.
-Even when this is successful, the person generally still has reporting obligations which the police enforce.
+There is the ability, in some cases, to make an application to the Supreme Court against the making of a child sex offender registration order.
+An appeal to the Administrative and Disciplinary Division of the District Court is also a possibility in a narrow range of cases.
+Even in the case of a successful application, this can result in the order being revoked, reporting obligations being suspended (but registration continuing), or the Court refusing the application.
 I have previously been successful in making an application to the Supreme Court for my client to be removed from the register, but it was incredibly difficult.

 I think that this area could benefit from some reform, including consideration of changes to the categories of registerable offender, and giving Judges greater discretion in sentencing including allowances for home detention and suspension of prison sentences.